keboola/serverless-demo-app/README.md

 CI is configured on Travis, see https://travis-ci.org/keboola/serverless-demo-app.
 Deployment to production is run automatically after releasing a version on GitHub.

+1. Create two sets of env variables with `CI_` and `PROD_` prefixes in Travis settings.
+2. Create an IAM user for pushing to ECR repository (e.g. `serverless-demo-app-ecr`) with `AmazonEC2ContainerRegistryFullAccess` policy attached.
+Save its credentials to Travis env vars as `ECR_AWS_ACCESS_KEY_ID` and `ECR_AWS_SECRET_ACCESS_KEY`.
+3. Create an ECS repository (e.g. `keboola/serverless-demo-app`) and add a Lifecycle policy to expire images with tags prefixed by `stage-` when their count exceeds 10.

 ## Adding custom resources